samply/laplace-rs/README.md

 # laplace_rs

-A library for obfuscation of values using randomly sampled values from a Laplace distribution.
+A library for obfuscation of values using randomly sampled perturbations from a Laplace distribution.